Adityar9764/ResPathShift/README.md

 ### 3. Dataset Setup

-- Download the **training dataset** from this link: [🔗 Insert Training Dataset Link Here]
+- Download the **training dataset** from this link: https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images
-- Manually upload your **external testing dataset** to your environment: [🔗 Insert External Dataset Link Here]
+- Manually upload your **external testing dataset** to your environment or you can use the dataset used in our project : https://figshare.com/articles/dataset/LungHist700_A_Dataset_of_Histological_Images_for_Deep_Learning_in_Pulmonary_Pathology/25459174?file=45206104
 - Datasets must follow the folder structure:
   ```
   ├── colon_image_sets/